ckempke/UnityTerrainGeneration/docs/locality.md

 The problem, though, is probably already obvious:  this isn't a very interesting world; just meter-high rolling hills to the end of infinity (or at least the end of the "long integer" coordinate space).

 Part of this is that we're just using a very simple noise function.
 Usually Perlin-class noise functions add several different "octaves" (scales) of the noise together to get a rougher terrain.
-The technique is called _fractal Brownian motion_ (FBM), which I personally think is a horrible name, because (while accurate), it's very different from what we usually think of as Brownian motion: the random walk of individual particles in something like a liquid.
+The technique is called _fractal Brownian motion_ (FBM), which I personally think is a horrible name, because (while accurate), there's no actual "motion" here, and it's very different from what we usually think of as Brownian motion: the random walk of individual particles in something like a liquid.
 I'm just going to call it "fractal noise," and accept that the Nobel committee will probably overlook me.

 We could use fractal noise to generate a much more "rough" terrain by letting it generate features ranging in size from the sort of local hills we've got here through the size of the entire world.
 But pure Perlin-class noise generation doesn't generate very interesting worlds at the best of times, and so we probably want to reserve it as a final "roughening" step after we use some other technique.

+The other issue with Perlin-class noise terrains is that they need to be uniform between patches.
+If the frequency changes between two patches, the "position" of hills and depressions will move around, and a "hill" that begins in one patch will likely be somewhere else (or missing altogether) in the next, and this will increase the further you are from the origin.
+Similarly, amplitude changes will cause features to have different sizes (but not positions) between patches, also causing discontinuities and gaps.
+Stitching can probably cover minor differences, but attempting to generate a wide range of different terrains with varying Perlin-noise is going to make for a lot of blending problems.

 ### Local and Global